 The Center Brick refractory pieces should be changed every 10-15 cords of wood and must be ordered from Alternate Heating Systems.
 Center Brick are removed by simply lifting them out.
 They are likely to have become snug, as wood ash will settle into voids around them, making them tight.
-As a result, it may require a bit of effort to loosen them enough that they may be lifted up and out.
+They are likely to require just a bit of effort to loosen them enough that they may be lifted upward.
 To accomplish this, open the front and rear inspection doors, remove the Center Plug, and use a rod (dowel rod, cut off broomstick or steel rod) with a hammer to hit them from underneath through the inspection doors.
 Be careful that you don't hit the support ledges on the Side Brick when doing so.
 A few taps will loosen them sufficiently.

 Once the old Center Brick are removed, clean ash from the Side Brick ledges.
 Place the Center Brick on the ledges, smooth side up.
 Center them over the Side Brick support ledges, with equal gaps on each side.
 If there are gaps between the bottom sides of the Center Brick and the ledges, such that burning gas will bypass the holes, repair the gaps with Troweleze Refractory Cement.
 Some wood ash dropped into the gaps can assist in sealing them off as well.
-I

-If Side Brick erosion is severe enough to create a danger of the Center Brick collapsing into the center tunnel, and no repair is possible, consider use of the Steel Center Brick or Cap Center Brick.
-These replacement items do not depend on the Side Brick ledges for support, but sit on the top surface instead.
+If Side Brick erosion is severe enough to create a danger of the Center Brick collapsing into the center tunnel, and no repair is possible, consider use of the Steel Center Brick.